 Circuit: Watkins Glen International

 Situation: On the fifth lap of the 1991 Budweiser at The Glen, J.D.
 Mcduffie’s car collided with Jimmy Means after a mechanical failure caused McDuffie to lose his brakes and steering.
 With no gravel trap to slow him down, McDuffie skidded across the grass and crashed into the outside retaining wall and tire barrier, causing his car to flip and land upside down.
-Mcduffie died of a basilar skull fracture at the scene.
+J.D.
+Mcduffie’s cause of death was a basilar skull fracture at the scene.

 Driver Name: Gary Batson (USA)